EndeavourOS-Community-Editions/sway/README.md

   Also please install "wlogout" available in the AUR  (No longer needed!)

-To-Do (as of 20/1/21)
+To-Do (as of 21/1/21)

-- Bar is finished just need to clean up the config
+- Bar Fininshed - Done!
-- Intergrate Power Menu
+- Intergrate Power Menu - Done !
-- Hmmm, I can't think of anything else?
 - Working on replicating sway's default keybindings over i3's - DONE!

 Keybindings